Make your college experience as rewarding as possible.

 All students are strongly encouraged to visit with an academic advisor prior to course registration.
 The following students must see an academic advisor prior to registration:

-Students required to register for any College Preparatory course
+Students required to register for any Developmental course

 Students with a ‘hold’ on their registration

 All new, first time in college students

 Dual enrollment students must see their high school counselor for registration.

 Home school students must see NFCC home school advisor, Bobby Scott.

 Students entering degree programs, taking degree-credit courses, or any level of English, math, or reading courses are required to take a placement test before registering.
 ACT, SAT, CPT, and PERT are accepted.
 Exemptions to the placement test requirement can be found in Florida Statute1008.3.

 1008.30 Common placement testing for public postsecondary education

 (4)(a) A student who entered 9th grade in a Florida public school in the 2003-2004 school year, or any year thereafter, and earned a Florida standard high school diploma or a student who is serving as an active duty member of any branch of the United States Armed Services shall not be required to take the common placement test and shall not be required to enroll in developmental education instruction in a Florida College System institution.
 However, a student who is not required to take the common placement test and is not required to enroll in developmental education under this paragraph may opt to be assessed and to enroll in developmental education instruction, and the college shall provide such assessment and instruction upon the student’s request.